adaptivegears/terraform-kubernetes-standard/examples/reconcile-client-side/README.md

 - **Kubernetes Backend**: Stores Terraform state within a Kubernetes secret for secure state management.
 - **Modular Configuration**: Organizes Kubernetes manifests using Terraform modules for better scalability and maintainability.

+## Prerequisites

+- **Terraform**: Ensure you have Terraform installed on your machine.
+- **Kubernetes Cluster**: A running Kubernetes cluster to manage resources.
+- **AdaptiveGears Standard Modules**: The source specified (`adaptivegears/standard/kubernetes//modules/reconcile-client-side`) should be accessible from your Terraform setup.

 ## Usage

 To use the `reconcile-client-side` module in your Terraform configuration, follow these steps: